Back-to-school time is the best time to check up on your child’s health

 Balancing school, home life, friends, sports and extracurricular activities is not easy for kids, no matter their age.
 The adolescent years often involve rapid physical and emotional development, and an annual wellness visit offers you and your child an opportunity to check in and check up on their overall health before tackling the new school year.
 There are more reasons to schedule a yearly back-to-school checkup:

 • It may be required.
-You may be required to provide proof of immunizations and a physical, as well as eye and dental exams, based on requirements determined by the state you live in or the school your child will attend.
+You may be required to provide proof of immunizations and a physical, as well as eye and dental exams, depending on the state where you live or the school your child will attend.
 There may be different requirements based on the grade your child is entering.
 These visit requirements may differ from a sports physical, which also may be required for a child to participate in sports.
 Make sure to check the guidelines and requirements for your child’s school.

 • Complete a sports physical, if needed.
 For children who participate in sports or many extracurricular activities, their school will require a yearly sports physical before they can be cleared to participate.
 Your child’s pediatrician can complete this type of exam during the visit.
 The child also can talk to the pediatrician about sports-specific issues, including nutrition, exercise and training.
 Your child’s pediatrician may ask about injuries and rest.